the key to successful puppy crate training 2 scaled

 When it comes to crate size, bigger is not always better.
 A crate that is too spacious can defeat the purpose of crate training.
 Your puppy may feel overwhelmed and not secure in a large crate.
 Measure your puppy from the tip of their nose to the base of their tail and add a few inches for comfort to determine the appropriate size.

-See also Step-by-Step Instructions for Crate Training a New Puppy
+See also Effective Strategies for Crate Training a New Puppy

 Types of Crates